Recognize it. Report it. Stop it.

 - Make sure your account is flagged with a “fraud alert” and insist that the alert remain active for the maximum six years.

 - Send these requests in writing and keep copies for yourself.

 - Review the reports carefully and look for inquiries you didn’t initiate, accounts you didn’t open and unexplained debts.

 Contact the proper authorities.
 File a report with your local police department.
 Keep a copy of the police report and provide the report number and officer name to Libro, credit card companies, and any additional financial institutions affected.

 Report the fraud to the Canadian Anti-Fraud Centre:

 Toll Free: 1-888-495-8501

-Keep copies of everything submitted and ensure all information is documented for your records.
+Keep copies of all documentation and communication.
 Stay Educated!
 The more educated you are about fraud, the lower the risk you have of becoming a victim.